 Tsunagu/Connect is a project led by New Earth Theatre and held in partnership with the Japan Society and the Museum of London.
 It is part of the Japan-UK Season of Culture 2019-2020.

 Kumiko was born in the UK to a Japanese Mother and refugee father from Nazi Germany.
 She trained at the Jacques Lecoq School in Paris and has worked as an actor, teacher, storyteller and director over a thirty year career.
 She is Artistic Director of Yellow Earth, the award winning British East Asian theatre company.
 For the company she conceived and directed the most recent and highly successful touring shows, Dim Sum Nights, Yeh Shen and Why the Lion Danced (seen by a total of over 10,000 people), and co-directed with Maria Oshodi the recent critically acclaimed Flight Paths, and with Gary Merry on The Last Days of Limehouse (Limehouse Old Town Hall) and Rashomon (Riverside Studios).
 She helped set up the first BEA acting summer school: Yellow Earth Academy in 2010 to encourage more BEA’s into the industry.
 She is also co-founder and co-Artistic Director of Japanese children’s theatre A Thousand Cranes and Artistic Associate at artsdepot.

-Kazuko is originally from Japan and moved to London from Tokyo in 1978.
-She founded London based Japanese cult-alternative pop performance group Frank Chickens and is a London based artist, singer, musician, animator, director, performer, storyteller and theatre maker.
-Following over 2 decades of success in music, film and TV, Kazuko has been making theatre since the late 1990s.
-Fusing idiosyncratic storytelling with multimedia, film, animation, interventions and original music, Kazuko has created numerous performance works commissioned by UK venues including Battersea Arts Centre, MAC, Birmingham Repertory Theatre, Bluecoat Arts Centre, Chelsea Theatre and Farnham Maltings that performed to critical acclaim here and abroad.
+Kazuko is originally from Japan, and moved to London from Tokyo in 1978.
+She founded London based Japanese cult-alternative pop performance group Frank Chickens, which released 5 albums and toured worldwide.
+In 2010, Frank Chickens were awarded the Edinburgh Comedy God Award.
+Following more than two decades of success in music, film and TV, Kazuko has been making theatre since the late 1990s.
+Fusing idiosyncratic storytelling with multimedia, film, animation, interventions and original music, Kazuko has created numerous award winning performance works commissioned by UK venues, including Battersea Arts Centre, MAC, Birmingham Repertory Theatre, Bluecoat Arts Centre, Chelsea Theatre, Jacksons Lane and Farnham Maltings.
+These works have been performed to critical acclaim here and abroad.
 Lately she is focusing on participatory projects, devising performances via community and school workshops . www.kazukohohki.com